theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

-The data comes in a compressed format, which is why there is a `.gz` at the end of the file names.
-This makes it faster to transfer, and allows it to take up less space on our computer.
-To unzip one of the files - you can look at the fastq format.
+The data comes in a compressed format, so there is a `.gz` at the end of the file names.
+This makes it faster to transfer and allows it to take up less space on our computer.
+To inspect the contents of a FASTQ file, you can decompress it and view it with tools like `less` or `zcat`.

-    $ gunzip SRR2584863_1.fastq.gz #do not do this!!!
+    $ gunzip SRR2589044_1.fastq.gz #do not do this!!!

 Quality control